tomatolog/manticore/docs/5_searching/collations.rst

 scenarios and case-insensitive sorting in some others.

 Collations combine all of the above: the character set, the language rules, and the case sensitivity.
-Sphinx currently provides the following four collations.
+Manticore currently provides the following four collations.

 1. ``libc_ci``